coachtinho/coachtinho.github.io/content/posts/writeups/hsbank/index.md

 ## Solution

 Analysing the code, the first aspect that comes to mind is that the secret is created by concatenating 10 different results from the `impossible_pass` function.
-This function simply picks 3 random ascii letters and returns the MD5 hash of their concatenation.
+This function simply picks 3 random ascii letters and hashes them multiple times with 3 different algorithms (MD5, SHA1, SHA256).
-As a result, the secret can be split into 10 different MD5 hashes.
+As a result, the secret can be split into 10 different SHA256 hashes.
 Since each of these hashes is calculated from only 3 random ascii letters, the search space is small enough that each one of them can be brute forced individually.

 ## Cracking the password